Amtliche Vorführung

 Examples:

-derjenige Mann, der kommt diejenige Mann, die kommt
+derjenige Mann, der kommtdiejenige Mann, das kommt / diejenige Mann, die kommt

 §7b.
 Handling of Genitive Forms in Gendered Determiners